cascades-sjtu/Goshawk-tutorial/proposal/draft.md

   * affliation: Shanghai Jiao Tong University / Shanghai Qizhi Institute
   * biography: Received a bachelor's degree in information security from Shanghai Jiao Tong University in 2021 and is currently pursuing a master's degree in cyber security.
 Research interests are static program analysis.
   * past/relavant experience related on the topic of the tutorial:
-    * Worked as an intern at Shanghai Feiyu Information Technology Co., Ltd, implementing ClangStaticAnalyzer checkers for secure coding standards
+    * Worked as an intern at Shanghai Feiyu Information Technology Co., Ltd, implementing ClangStaticAnalyzer checkers for secure coding standards;
-    * Worked as a teaching assistant in NIS-7021 and IS-308, instructing students to use ClangStaticAnalyzer and Goshawk in bug-detection homework
+    * Worked as a teaching assistant in NIS-7021 and IS-308, instructing students to use ClangStaticAnalyzer and Goshawk in bug-detection homework;
   * previous tutorial experience: No

 ## Reference